tominovak33/lapis/README.md

   * Do we build this purely for JS?
   * Do we have a PHP middle man?
 (JS - PHP - SERVER || JS - SERVER)

+## Deployment
+  * Deployment script is located in /development and should be run from the same directory as the www folder is placed in